Tonikiller10000/LineFollower/README.md

 <table>
   <tr>
     <td>
     This is an robot made to follow a black line from start to finish for various competitions.
+The board is like a custom arduino UNO board powered from an 7.2V Li-Po battery trouth an 5V voltage regulator.
+The 8 analog pins are used as inputs from the sensor bar and 6 digital pins are used for the TB6612FNG motor driver witch is powered dirrectly from the battery to give more power to the motors.
+The reset pin has a 10K pullup resistor witch is pulled back down when the reset button is pressed.
+The UART and ICSP pins wore pulled out to program the code and the bootloader of the IC.
+    The case was made with autodesk fusion 360 at the 3d printer and with some M3 screws.

 It uses:
 - ATmega328p-AU as an microcontroller(used in arduino uno);
 - 16 or 20Mhz crystal resonator;
 - [TB6612FNG](https://github.com/Tonikiller10000/MotorDriver_1) DC motor driver;
 - [ITR8307-TR8](https://github.com/Tonikiller10000/ITR8307-TR8_SensorBar) sensor bar;
-- LI-PO battery
+- LI-PO battery (7.2V)
 - 2x DC motors with low torque high speed gear box
 - robot suport (Wood, 3d printed or any low weight matherial)
     </td>